rene2412/Linux-Lab/documentation/FRONTEND_PORTFOLIO.md

 # Frontend Portfolio - Linux Lab Project
+My Code for this project can be found in here, (Code)[https://github.com/rene2412/Linux-Lab/tree/617a73294c3f34171faecf3eb24ab28df4d0ba99/src] I have handled the Front-end for this project.

 ## Project Overview
 Linux Lab is an educational web application designed to teach users Linux command line skills through an interactive, browser-based environment.
 As the frontend developer for this project, I implemented the entire user interface and interactive components that make this learning platform engaging and effective.
 This is an ongoing project with active development and improvements being made regularly.